 ...one of the finest white towns, and a chance to explore its narrow streets and the old castle atop the crag (taxi between Ronda and Zahara included in holiday price).

 Day 2 - Zahara Circuit

 An easy but memorable first day’s walk, which takes you to the heart of the Sierra.
 You follow a narrow path up the beautiful valley of the Parralejo stream.
-There are views into gorges, home to Europe’s largest colony of Griffon Vultures.
-(Medium: 14 km, 5 hrs, CUSs 520m).
+There are views into gorges, home to one of Europe’s largest colonies of Griffon Vultures.
+(Medium: 4½ hrs (allow 6 hrs), 13½ km (8½ miles), CUSs 550m).
 Alternative: Stroll around the village, visit the castle and relax!

 Day 3 - Zahara to Grazalema

 The day starts along the lake before a hillside track (again with wonderful views) takes you into pine woods to the Gaidovar valley and a final rise up to a viewpoint before dropping down to the area’s most famous white village.
 (Medium-hard: 4½ hrs walking (allow 6 hrs), 15 km (9½ miles), CUSs 780m)